datu925/shortcuts/README.md

 # shortcuts

+A recorded demo of this repo is available [here](https://youtu.be/G859YTGGA8o).

 This repo is a quick tour of some of the best sublime shortcuts.
 Would love to add some good chrome and terminal ones later if I have time (or feel free to make a pull request if you've enjoyed using this resource!).

 The decision to make these files markdown was mostly just about choosing a neutral format that was easy-ish to read.
 While these files can serve as a quick reference, there are better reference lists out there on the internet.